PythonLinks/letsencrypt-mosquitto/README.md

      pythonlinks/letsencrypt-mosquitto:test

 #  Where
-     letsencrypt is where the lets encrypt certificates and keys are stored. caddyfile is what you edit to change how the web server works mosquitto.conf.template is what you edit to change the configuration of the configuration of the mosquitto broker.
+#     letsencrypt is where the lets encrypt certificates and keys are stored.
+#     caddyfile is what you edit to change how the web server works
+#     mosquitto.conf.template is what you edit to change the configuration of the
+#                             configuration of the mosquitto broker.

+#     You can then see where to find and edit the data volumes using
+#      docker volume inspect caddyfile
+#      docker volume inspect mosquitto

 #    IF YOU WANT TO SERVE YOUR OWN WEB FILES ADD THE FOLLOWING LINE
 #    -v /path/to/your/website/:/var/www/ \